bearlike/Media-Library-Organiser/README.md

 <Movie_name> (<year>)
 ```

-- Offline TV_Series files are renamed and organized in format:
+- Offline TV_Series files are renamed and organized in the format:
 ```
 <TV_Series_name>
 ```